China–Somalia relations: Cold War era

-Democratic Government (1960 - 1969)
+Somali Democratic Government (1960–1969)

+On 30 June 1960, Foreign Minister Chen Yi announced the recognition of the Somali Republic by the People's Republic of China.
 Official relations between the Somali and Chinese governments were established on 14 December 1960.
 Somalia and China later signed their first official trade agreement in June 1963.

 During the Cold War period, the Somali government maintained active relations with its Chinese counterpart.
-The Somali authorities campaigned for an end to China's diplomatic isolation and supported instead its entry into the United Nations.
+The Somali government campaigned for an end to China's diplomatic isolation and supported instead its entry into the United Nations.
 The Sino-Soviet split had a large influence on China's relations with countries in Africa.
 As early as 1964, Somalia was described as the first major center of Sino-Soviet rivalry on the continent.

-Barre Regime (1969 - 1991)
+Somali Democratic Republic 1969–1991

 By 1971, Chinese economic aid to Somalia far exceeded the Soviet Union.